How to Crochet a Lemon: 3 Ideas + a Free Amigurumi Pattern

 For specialty projects like lemon dishcloths or washcloths, consider using a cotton-bamboo blend.
 Bamboo adds a silky sheen and natural antibacterial properties that make your kitchen items both beautiful and functional.
 The key is to always match your yarn weight to your crochet hook sizes so your lemon stitches look even and consistent throughout the project.

-7 Stunning Crochet Lemon Pattern Ideas
+What Are the 7 Stunning Crochet Lemon Pattern Ideas?

 1. Lemon Coaster Set